devkishor8007/Kishor-ShowCase-Site/README.md

 # Kishor ShowCase Site
-A sample project Kishor ShowCase Site using Node JS with EJS View Engine
+A sample project Kishor ShowCase Site using Node JS, Express Js and MongoDB with EJS View Engine

 Express.js is a framework of Node.js.
 It is a Open Source Software which is free, lightweight and flexible.
 Throught express.js, We can build single page,multiple page or hybrid web application.